phani1995/blog_posts/un_rendered/Ideas_Improvements.md

 * autoencoders keras blog into a repository alias (autoencoders for newbies)

-* 3-D classification using Kaggle dataset
+* 3-D classification using Kaggle dataset (Object Net)

+* Geo Visualization of data on california housing dataset

+* Removal of water mark

 ---
 # Improvements